AniGEA/CryptoClustering/README.md

 ### Optimal Number of Clusters:
-The elbow curve analysis indicated that the best value for 𝑘 k is 4, suggesting that 4 clusters are optimal for both the original and PCA-transformed data.
+The elbow curve analysis indicated that the best value for 𝑘 is 4, suggesting that 4 clusters are optimal for both the original and PCA-transformed data.

 ### Explained Variance of PCA:
 The three principal components account for a total explained variance of 0.895, indicating that these components capture a significant portion of the data's variance.